-Workaround: After initialization, do not expect the FPUDataPointer in a floating point state or floating point environment saved memory image to be correct, until at least one non-control FP instruction with a memory operand has been executed.
+Workaround: After initialization, do not expect the FPUDataPointer in a floating point state or

-Status: For the steppings affected, see the 9HSummary Tables of Changes.
+Status: For the steppings affected, see the Summary Tables of Changes.

 AF9.
-LTR Instruction May Result in Unexpected Behavior Problem: Under certain circumstances an LTR (Load Task Register) instruction may result in an unexpected behavior if all the following conditions are met:
+LTR Instruction May Result in Unexpected Behavior

+Problem: Under certain circumstances an LTR (Load Task Register) instruction may result in an unexpected behavior if all the following conditions are met:

-1. Invalid data selector of the TR (Task Register) resulting with either #GP (General Protection Fault) or #NP (Segment Not Present Fault).
+1. Invalid data selector of the TR (Task Register) resulting with either #GP (General

+Protection Fault) or #NP (Segment Not Present Fault).